 logo

-How to Safely Gain Weight for a Dry Diabetic
+How to Gain Weight Safely for Skinny Diabetics

-I am a 50-year-old man diagnosed with diabetes two years ago.
-I am a thin diabetic, 173 cm tall and weighing 62 kg, and I desperately need to increase my muscle mass.
-I am afraid that eating a lot will raise my blood sugar, but eating less to maintain my blood sugar causes me to lose weight.
+"I'm a 50-year-old male diagnosed with diabetes two years ago.
+I'm a skinny diabetic, standing 173cm tall and weighing 62kg.
+I desperately need to gain muscle mass.
+If I eat too much, I'm afraid of spikes in blood sugar, but if I eat less to maintain my blood sugar, I lose weight."

-Q. Is there a way to increase weight healthily while managing blood sugar?
+Q. Is there a way to gain weight healthily while managing blood sugar levels?

-A. Only regular meals and strength training are the answer
+A. Regular meals and strength training are the only answers.

-At this stage, the goal is not simply to increase weight, but to focus on increasing 'muscle mass.'
-To achieve this, a balanced diet and strength training are essential and must be done thoroughly.
-Instead of just consuming high-calorie foods in large amounts, it is better to eat a well-rounded diet regularly and include healthy snacks.
-Include high-protein foods such as lean meats, fish, legumes, and eggs in every meal.
-At this time, choose carbohydrates that have less impact on blood sugar fluctuations, such as whole grains, so that you can eat enough without worrying about blood sugar levels.
-Recommended snacks include nuts, Greek yogurt, and milk.
-If necessary, consult with your doctor and consider supplementing with protein and amino acids in the form of supplements.
+At this point, your goal shouldn't be simply gaining weight, but rather increasing "muscle mass."
+To achieve this, a balanced diet and thorough strength training are essential.
+Rather than simply consuming a lot of high-calorie foods, you should eat regular, nutrient-rich meals and include healthy snacks.
+Include high-protein foods like lean meats, fish, beans, and eggs in every meal.
+For carbohydrates, choose whole foods that have less of an impact on blood sugar fluctuations, so you can eat plenty without worrying about blood sugar levels.
+Nuts, Greek yogurt, and milk are recommended snacks.
+Consult your doctor about taking protein and amino acid supplements in between meals, if necessary.

-For patients with dry diabetes, strength training is recommended over aerobic exercise.
+For lean diabetic patients, strength training is recommended over aerobic exercise.

-Increasing muscle mass through strength training is a sure way to gain weight healthily.
-Incorporate exercises that stimulate large muscle groups, such as squats, deadlifts, and bench presses, according to your individual physical ability.
-Do not overexert yourself from the beginning; set an appropriate exercise intensity for yourself and gradually increase it as you progress.
+Increasing muscle mass through strength training is a surefire way to gain weight in a healthy way.
+Perform exercises that target large muscles, such as squats, deadlifts, and bench presses, periodically, according to your individual ability.
+Don't overdo it right away.
+Set an intensity level that suits you, practice it, and gradually increase it.

-Engage in at least 30 minutes a day, three times a week.
-Adequate 7-8 hours of sleep and healthy habits such as abstaining from alcohol and quitting smoking are also essential!
+Practice for at least 30 minutes a day, three times a week.
+Adequate sleep of 7-8 hours and a healthy lifestyle, including abstaining from alcohol and smoking, are also essential!

 =========

-You mainly walk, so I should recommend strength training.
+You mainly walk, so I guess I should tell you to do some strength training.

 6